megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 ..  image:: ./_static/class5-10.png

-Import into Postman collection.
+Import the file *AI Gateway - v0.1.postman_collection.json* into Postman collection.
 A copy of the postman collection located in **Documents** folder

 ..  image:: ./_static/class5-11.png